 7.2 Include investigation context in the alert

-- which feature(s) drifted and by how much,
+- which feature(s) drifted and how much,

 - which slice is affected,

-- baseline window and current window,
+- baseline vs current window,

 - links to dashboards for drill-down,